bengal865/links-to-resources-and-starter-repos/README.md

 # Web & App Dev / Starter Repos

 - Click the link to jump to your desired starter repo
-- Then click the USE THIS TEMPLATE button at the top of your GitHub page
+- Then click the USE THIS TEMPLATE button at the top right of your GitHub page
 - Select the 'Create a new repository' option to make your own copy of the starter repo

 ## Starter Repos